5 Media Interview Mistakes: That Could Crucify Your Career

 When we focus on what’s important to us in a sincere way it translates to our audience.
 They get it.
 Quote people you admire whose philosophy resonates with your own to help get your ideas across in a novel way.

 They often say things that give a different point of view given we are all entangled in our own perspective.
 It’s a way of broadening our own views and the views of our audience.

-The most potent way to persuade people to buy or buy into you or your ideas isn’t for you to talk about your achievements but to tell a story about a person you’ve helped.
+The most potent way to persuade people to buy or buy into you or your ideas during a media interview isn’t for you to talk about your achievements but to tell a story about a person you’ve helped.
 I recently media coached a client who said he wasn’t a good storyteller.
-As a doctor he preferred to medical facts so he would be more authoritative.
+As a doctor, he referred to medical facts so he would be more authoritative.
 But the human warm fuzzy factor was a bit lacking.
-It’s important to use facts and stories to build trust.
+It’s important to use facts and stories to build trust during every media appearance.
 Facts alone aren’t enough.
 When using facts make sure to put them in their human context so you combine feeling with fact.
 It’s also necessary to tell stories that reveal our effectiveness human to human.

 Facts show you have knowledge.
 Personal and professional stories illustrate your understanding – how you do what you do and how well your methods work.
 I suggested that he tell dramatic or funny stories about people who came into his office with an acute problem whom he helped recover quickly using both his doctorly intuition and the product he was promoting.